 The fiscal 2010 budget eliminated lottery local aid and additional assistance and created a new local aid funding source called unrestricted general government aid.
 This account is now the other major component of direct local aid, providing unrestricted funds for municipal use.
-The fiscal 2012 budget provided for cities and towns to receive \$898.9 million in unrestricted general government aid.
-The Governor's fiscal 2013 budget recommendations propose to spend \$833 million in unrestricted general government aid, with the ability to spend an additional \$65 million should surplus funds be available at the end of fiscal 2012.
-The fiscal 2013 budget passed by the House of Representatives on April 25, 2012 proposes to spend \$898 million for unrestricted general government aid.
+The fiscal 2013 budget provided for cities and towns to receive \$898.9 million in unrestricted general government aid, with funding allocated to ensure level funding to fiscal year 2012 levels to all municipalities.